 A cone has been removed from the inside of a square pyramid.
 If the diameter of the cone's base has the same length as the pyramid's base, what's the volume of the resulting solid?

 If we subtract the volume of the cone from the volume of the pyramid, we'll calculate the remaining volume of the weird-looking solid that's left.
 To do that, we'll start with pyramid.

 That's the volume of the entire pyramid.
 To de-cone it we'll need to calculate the cone's volume, too.
 The side of the pyramid's edge is the diameter of the circle, but we're using the radius, which is half of the edge.

 The final frontier.
-Subtract the volume of the pyramid by the volume of the cone.
+Subtract the volume of the cone from the volume of the pyramid.